-Relevant persons should understand and consider risks inherent in the nature of the activity of its customer and the customer's business activities.
-This includes the customer's activities outside of the business relationship such as whether they are a PEP or if the nature of their business puts them at a higher risk of bribery, corruption or other criminal activity.
+Relevant persons should understand and consider risks inherent in the nature of the activity of its customer and the customer's business activities including factors such as the location of the activities, volume and size of transactions, use of complex structures etc. This also includes considering the customer's activities outside of the business relationship such as whether they are a PEP or if the nature of their business puts them at a higher risk of bribery, corruption or other criminal activity.